eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

 2 on one spare on energies single user

 1 chimera cycle per 30 sec
+!
+Alwaays play cycle (low energy) after a high energy one !
+No MD to the dump, beam might be perturbed by hysteris

 One energie and move table

 2 order of magnitude higher Lower and lower intensity

+Degrader scan:
+One access, scan all three energies